uic-evl/intel-gpu/README.md

 This guide will walk you through the process of setting up an AI/ML workstation using the Intel GPU Max 1550 (Ponte Vecchio).
 We'll cover the installation of Conda, necessary drivers, and key AI/ML frameworks optimized for Intel hardware.

-## 1. System Requirements for this Tutorial
+## 1. System Requirements for this Guide

 - A system with Intel GPU Max 1550 (Ponte Vecchio)
 - Ubuntu 20.04 or later (recommended)